Mature Masculine

 The Infidel's rationalism is a fortress built to contain a Space Cadet who once flew too close to the sun.

 Most infidels were believers first.
 His dismissal isn't ignorance—it's grief.
 He prayed and the prayer wasn't answered.
 He trusted and was betrayed.
-He opened his heart and felt it break.
-The cynicism came after, not before.
+The cynicism came after.
 It's scar tissue, not skin.

 He calls himself a skeptic, but skeptics are curious.
 He's not curious about the sacred—he's defended against it.
-His rationalism isn't inquiry; it's a wall.
-He built it to keep out the thing that once hurt him.
+His rationalism isn't inquiry; it's a wall built to keep out the thing that once hurt him.

 This is why he argues so hard against belief.
 He's not trying to convince others—he's trying to convince himself.
 Every dismissal reassures him he was right to close down.
-You can't grieve what you never loved.
-His anger at spirituality reveals how much it meant to him.
+We can't grieve what we never loved.
+His anger at spirituality reveals how much it meant.

-Watch him in awe—a birth, a death, a sunset that stops him cold.
+Watch him in moments of awe—a birth, a death, a sunset that stops him cold.
 The Space Cadet emerges—open, hungry for meaning, desperate for connection to something greater.
-He hasn't killed his spirituality; he's buried it.
-The Space Cadet has been there all along.
+He hasn't killed his spirituality; he buried it.

 The Infidel heals by opening without losing his ground.
-He must see how his cynicism has been protection from his own longing.
+He must see how his cynicism protects him from his own longing.
 Embracing his inner Space Cadet lets him find worldliness that serves the sacred.

 The Infidel's Transformation

-When the Infidel's energy is combined, it becomes grounded wisdom and practical competence in service of something greater.
-Worldliness becomes the foundation for embodied spirituality.
-Competence becomes service.
-Practicality becomes the vessel for sacred action.
+When the Infidel's energy transforms, it becomes grounded wisdom and practical competence in service of something greater.
+Worldliness becomes foundation for embodied spirituality, and competence becomes service.

-The changed Infidel understands that true wisdom includes reverence.
+The transformed Infidel understands that true wisdom includes reverence.
 Real competence serves something greater.
 Lasting mastery needs wonder as well as skill.

 Living with the Infidel Shadow

-The Infidel shadow emerges when the spiritual feels threatening, when control seems needed, when vulnerability feels dangerous.
-The mature Guide asks: "What am I afraid of surrendering to?
+The Infidel shadow emerges when the spiritual feels threatening and vulnerability feels dangerous.
+The Mature Guide asks: "What am I afraid of surrendering to?
 What wonder am I dismissing?"

 He can be competent without being cynical.
-Practical without being dismissive.
 Worldly without being cut off from the sacred.